Text and pictures © 1993-2024 Guillaume Dargaud

 Left: The Astrolabe, the French Antarctic ship, at bay in Hobart, Tasmania.

 We boarded the day after Christmas for a week long traverse of the southern seas.
 With its 60m of length, this small ship gets shaken up quite roughly in the roaring 40's, screaming 50's and whistling 60's.
-Some say the only place were it doesn't move is in dry docks...
+Some say the only place were it doesn't move is in dry docks (not even sure about that one)...
 It was my first trip and I spent new year's eve tied to my bed trying not to be sicker than the 3 others sharing the tiny windowless room with me.
 The cook had prepared a special crayfish dinner and was dejected that nobody had showed up because of the storm.
 So he went around all the rooms distributing the plates, almost force feeding us !

 Right: The Astrolabe approaching Antarctica.